 With a background in Economics and Psychology, Michal’s research interests include context effects in choice, preference reversals and preference construction, altruism, and reciprocity.
 He is also interested in methodological issues in experimental economics, such as experimenter demand effect and pollution of results by artifacts of experimentation.
 Current research efforts focus on Maximizing and Satisfying in choice.

 Ondřej is an assistant professor at the Department of Economics and MUEEL at Masaryk University.
 He does empirical research in decision making, industrial organization, transport economics, and public economics mainly through laboratory and lab-in-the-field experiments.

-Eugenio is currently a postodoc at the Free University of Bozen-Bolzano and will join MUEEL in September as a Marie Curie fellow.
-He got his Ph.D. in Sapienza University of Rome in 2017.
+Eugenio joined MUEEL in September 2020 as a Marie Curie fellow.
+He got his Ph.D. at the Sapienza University of Rome in 2017 and afterward he was a postdoc at the Free University of Bozen-Bolzano.
 His experimental researches have been concerned with how shared beliefs deriving from social identity, culture, narratives, political statements, and the media influence economic behavior.
 He is also interested in understanding the origins of populism and how they relate to immigration.

 Luboš is an Assistant Professor at the Department of Economics of the University of Economics, Prague, and a CERGE-EI Foundation Teaching Fellow.
 He received Ph.D. from Charles University in Prague in 2016 under the supervision of Dr. Michal Bauer.
 His research areas include mainly behavioral and experimental economics and social psychology.
 He is generally interested in studying human decision using experimental methods.
 His current projects examine topics such as the effects of time pressure and stress on human behavior, theories of secularization and religious beliefs; dishonesty, antisocial & delinquent behavior; ambiguity and risk-preferences; and individual willingness to compete.